SK8-PTY-LTD/SK8Tech_Document/en/services/design.md

 Looking to get some Graphic or Motion Design done?
 Whatever idea you might have in mind, we can get it done for you.
 Poster, Flyer, Gif, Motion Picture, and more.

+Since 2016, we’ve also partnered with printing.
+You just need to say what you want, and we got the rest.

 ## Animations

+If you’re looking for fancier presentation, a gif, or motion images might just be right for you.

+New in 2017, we can now design gifs and motion images.
+Have a look at the sample below.

 ## UI & UX